 FS is performed either on the resected specimen or on a fresh slice of pancreatic cut surface harvested immediately after neck transection.
 In the latter setting, FS results can be obtained more rapidly during the procedure, thus allowing additional partial pancreatic resections and additional FS if needed.
 This may greatly reduce the length of surgery.
 In this setting, the surgeon must orientate the margin by guide mark stitches and identify the main duct if some branch ducts appear dilated.

 All pancreatic transections for FS should be performed with a scalpel instead of electrocautery.
 The presence of either mucus or main duct dilatation at the level of transaction is not sufficient to indicate an additional pancreatic resection before the pathological results of FS.
 In our opinion, it is not sufficient to only harvest one rim of main duct for FS since grading of dysplasia must be also performed in branch ducts.

 If the whole specimen has been also sent by the surgeon, it can be interesting to analyze its gross aspect and, if an area of possible malignant transformation which was not suspected by preoperative work-up is identified, it can be analyzed by FS, thus helping in the decision to perform an additional resection.

-One 5 ?m section is cut in a cryostat at -20°C, dried and colored by hematoxylin-eosin, mounted and analyzed under light microscopy.
+One 5 μm section is cut in a cryostat at -20°C, dried and colored by hematoxylin-eosin, mounted and analyzed under light microscopy.
 In case of eroded epithelium, several seriated sections are analyzed.
-The FS result includes description of both main duct and branch-ducts epithelium which can be normal or can include dysplastic changes ranging from low grade to high-grade dysplasia (Figures , , ).
+The FS result includes description of both main duct and branch-ducts epithelium which can be normal or can include dysplastic changes ranging from low grade to high-grade dysplasia (Figures 2, 3, 4).
 Moreover, foci of invasive carcinoma are noted.
 In most cases, when the largest diameter of the sample is greater than 2 cm, it should be divided in two pieces after precise identification of the main duct in order to preserve the integrity of its wall.
 Histological diagnosis of dysplasia can be challenging, particularly in case of associated inflammation or pancreatitis.
-This diagnosis necessitates optimization of technical conditions, especially when the specimen is large and/or when fatty infiltration is present; for this purpose it may be useful to perform at least two or three seriated 5 ?m sections.
+This diagnosis necessitates optimization of technical conditions, especially when the specimen is large and/or when fatty infiltration is present; for this purpose it may be useful to perform at least two or three seriated 5 μm sections.

 The main reasons for performing FS examination are to evaluate the completeness of resection and also to check if ductal dilatation is active or passive, in order to avoid an excessive pancreatic resection.